 Excellence in education and research, while providing world-class evidence-based clinical care in a compassionate, collaborative and collegial environment, is the hallmark of our Division.
 We have a robust Royal College accredited subspecialty Fellowship program, as well as an excellent academic training environment for Paediatric, Obstetrics and Anesthesia residents.
-With nearly 1,000 admissions a year to our NICU from our Southwest Ontario region of 1.8 million, our trainees are exposed to a wide variety of cases in neonatology including surgery.
+With just over 800 admissions a year to our NICU from our Southwest Ontario region of 1.8 million, our trainees are exposed to a wide variety of cases in neonatology including surgery.

 We are closely linked to the Maternal-Fetal Medicine Division and different Sections within the Department of Paediatrics.
 This allows our trainees to be involved in consultations and care of the high risk fetus with perinatal problems, as well as those with genetic and other congenital anomalies.
 This continuity of care from pregnancy to birth to newborn provides a comprehensive learning experience for our trainees as they prepare for their own careers.
 Our teaching philosophy is based on fundamentals in basic sciences and up-to-date information, in order that fellows and residents will be well-trained as independent subspecialists and specialists.